mschimek/scalable-distributed-string-sorting/README.md

-# Scalable Distributed String Sorting
+# Scalable Distributed String Sorting Algorithms

 This is the source code for my master's thesis on _Scalable Distributed String Sorting Algorithms_ at the Karlsruhe Institute of Technology — [Institute of Theoretical Informatics, Algorithm Engineering](https://algo2.iti.kit.edu/).